RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 **Taks:**

-- Help contributors get their contributions integrated in Invenio.
+- Help contributors get their contributions integrated in WEKO3.
 - Answer questions and help users in e.g. the chat rooms (see :ref:`communication-channels`).
 - Manage issues, assignments and milestones.